 CTRL+Click on Orders and select New Relationship from the popup menu.
 The Create New Relationships dialog opens.
 Map Woodview.Orders and Woodview.OrderDetails together.

 In left panel From Orders…, select to many OrderDetails, check the checkbox for write a new relationship named and uncheck the checkbox for foreign key.
 In right panel From OrderDetails…, select to one Orders, check the checkbox for write a new relationship named and uncheck the checkbox for foreign key.
-At the Joins panel, map Orders.orderid and OrderDetails.orderid together and click OK.
+At the Joins panel, map Orders.orderid and OrderDetails.orderid together and click .

 CTRL+Click on OrderDetails and select New Relationship from the pop up menu.
 Map Woodview.OrderDetails and Woodview.Products together.